-In Fig. 14b, the performance of the GF configurations is quantified in relation to the tripped baseline.
-At rated conditions, the average increase in the flapwise RBMs amounts to $\Delta M{\rm flap,GF=0.5\,\%c}=3.8\,{\rm Nm}$ or 6.7% and to $\Delta M{\rm flap,GF=1.0\,\%c}=7.0\,{\rm Nm}$ or 12.4%.
-At the same time, the edgewise RBMs are enhanced by $\Delta M{\rm edge,GF=0.5\,\%c}=1.0\,{\rm Nm}$ or 11.2% and $\Delta M{\rm edge,GF=1.0\,\%c}=1.8\,{\rm Nm}$ or 19.7%.
-In the clean case (see Fig. 14d), the overall trend is similar though less pronounced.
-In both cases, the GF configurations generate performance improvements regarding the rotor torque, albeit at the expense of the inherent increase in the rotor thrust.

-Overall, the results reinforce the observation that GFs are more effective in relation to the tripped compared to the clean baseline.
-Looking at the relative increase shown in Fig. 14b and d, the GF configurations appear to alleviate the effects of forced LE transition, especially on the edgewise RBMs, as previously discussed in Sect.
+- Nm or 12.4 %.
+At the same time, the edgewise RBMs are enhanced by $\Delta M{\rm edge,GF=0.5\%c} = 1.0$ Nm or 11.2 % and $\Delta M{\rm edge,GF=1.0\%c} = 1.8$ Nm or 19.7 %.
+In the clean case, see Figure 14Figure 15 (d), the overall trend is similar, however less pronounced.
+In both cases, the GF configurations generate performance improvements regarding the rotor torque, albeit at the expense of the inherent increase of the rotor thrust. - 405 Overall, the results reinforce the observation that GFs are more effective in relation to the tripped compared to the clean baseline.
+Looking at the relative increase shown in Figure 14Figure 15 (b) and (d), the GF configurations appear to alleviate the effects of forced LE transition, especially on the edgewise RBMs, as previously discussed in Sect.
 3.2 with respect to the local lift performance.